petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/using-search-widget-display-templates/search-results-widget-template-reference.md

 ---
 # Search Results Widget Template Reference

-The variables listed in the widget template editor hint at what's possible, but there are many more variables available in the search results widget template context.
-The source code specific to your version is authoritatively accurate and comprehensive.
-These Java classes provide the available template variables.
+While [creating a search results widget template](../using-search-widget-display-templates.md#creating-a-search-widget-template), you can access pre-populated variables in the FreeMarker template editor.
+The variables listed in the editor hint at what's possible, but there are many more variables available in the search results widget template context.
+The source code specific to your version contains the authoritative list of variables that are injected into the template context.

+These Java classes provide the available template variables for the Search Results widget.
 You can find them by searching <https://github.com/liferay/liferay-portal/tree/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]>:

 - `SearchContainer`: Some of the getters in this class are variables in the search results widget template.
 See the list below for what's available.
 - `SearchResultsPortletDisplayContext`: All the getters in this class provide variables to the search results widget template (e.g., `getDisplayStyleGroupId()`).